mdsanima-lab/clang-demo/README.md

 ```

 After running the above command, a `build` folder will be created, containing the necessary files to
 build the demo programs.

-> [!CAUTION]
-> These files are generated automatically based on the configuration in the `CMakeLists.txt` file.
+These files are generated automatically based on the configuration in the
+`CMakeLists.txt` file.

 Navigate to the `build` directory and run the `make` command to build the executable files for the
-four demo programs:
+demo programs:

 ```shell
 cd build